Master of Science

 The master's program emphasizes clinical practice and requires students to practice advanced nursing under the guidance of experts.
 In addition to the expertise available on campus (at Upstate University Hospital and its many specialty clinics) the College of Nursing has developed an extensive network of physician offices, hospitals, clinics and other agencies in New York State that participate in our program.
 These affiliations give you the opportunity to work in primary and acute care settings with preceptors who specialize in a vast array of clinical practice areas.
 Before graduating, students in the master's program complete either a master's thesis or a culminating project.

 Degree Time Frame

-Students can complete an education minor by completing NURS 565: Nurse as Educator (required by all master's students) and 6 additional credits, NURS 655 Curriculum and Program Development and NURS 665 Educational Evaluation.
+Students can complete an education certificate by completing NURS 565: Nurse as Educator (required of all master's students) and 6 additional credits, NURS 655 Curriculum and Program Development and NURS 665 Educational Evaluation.

 For information on individual state licensing requirements, please visit the State Licensing Requirements page.